Amazon keywords are one of the most powerful book marketing tools

 Therefore, you want your book to appear when people use a search term that is associated with your book.

-This will only happen though if you have researched and selected the best seven Amazon keywords for your book.
+This will only happen though if you do your Amazon keyword research and select the best seven Amazon keywords for your book.

 Where do you start with Amazon keywords for books and Kindle ebooks?